A Delaware County parish has created a garden whose roots – and fruits – are spreading far and wide throughout the Philadelphia Archdiocese.

 Part of the project’s momentum is fueled by the parish’s newly created Catholic Relief Services (CRS) chapter, whose members have led the garden effort.

-CRS members JoEllen and Steven Munz were early supporters of the project, with Steven removing strips of grass to create planting rows and JoEllen drawing on her skills as a gardening hobbyist.
+CRS members JoEllen and Steven Muntz were early supporters of the project, with Steven removing strips of grass to create planting rows and JoEllen drawing on her skills as a gardening hobbyist.

 “This is our first year, so we’re taking baby steps,” she said, adding that as volunteers have pitched in, “someone always knows something or someone” to tackle various aspects of the project.